-Republican senator Collins opposes Trump's pick for EPA
+Republican senator opposes Trump EPA pick over climate

 Five Republican senators from oil states, led by Ted Cruz of Texas, sent a letter to Wheeler dated Feb.
 11 asking about his biofuels policies, and saying their confirmation votes could hinge on his responses.

 The Senate voted 53-45 in a procedural measure on Wednesday to end debate on Wheeler’s nomination.
-Collins voted for that measure but will vote against his nomination.
+Collins supported that measure but will vote against his nomination.
 The Senate hopes to vote this week on the nomination, likely on Thursday, an aide to Senate Majority Leader Mitch McConnell said.

 A bipartisan group of senators has also pressured Wheeler to take stronger actions to control a group of toxic chemicals found in some U.S. drinking water known as PFAS, used in Teflon and firefighting foam.
 Wheeler said this month the EPA plans to take actions on the pollutants but stopped short of setting limits until later this year.